philipwalton/private-parts/README.md

 ## Browser and Environment Support

-Private Parts has [been tested](https://ci.testling.com/philipwalton/private-parts) and known to work in the following environments:
+Private Parts has [been tested](https://ci.testling.com/philipwalton/private-parts) and known to work in the following environments.
+Older browser support (including IE8 and lower) is likely possible with the right polyfills.

 * Node.js
 * Chrome 6+